paypal/SeLion/README.md

 - A client module which you can add as a Maven dependency.
   - Annotation based WebDriver session management.
-  - Access test data from Excel or YAML through TestNG's `@DataProvider`.
+  - Access test data from Excel, YAML, or JSON through TestNG's `@DataProvider`.
   - Runtime Reporter for real-time test execution status.
   - Swap out browser targets at run-time.
-  - Automate native, hybrid, and web applications on iOS devices.
+  - Automate native, hybrid, and web applications on iOS and Android devices.
   - and more
 - A maven archetype for creating new SeLion based projects.
 - A customized Selenium Grid2 component.